ktt-ol/www/readme.md

 Python for generating the photo albums.
 You may install the tools locally or use the provided `nix` devshell.

-Run `zola surf` to build the site and run a local server:
+Run `zola serve` to build the site and run a local server:

 ```sh
 $ zola serve